smathot/eeg_eyetracking_parser/readme.md

   provided through the `read_subject_kwargs` argument, and returns a tuple of `(raw, events, metadata)`.
 If not provided, the default `read_subject()` function is used.

+* **cuda: bool, optional**

+  If True, cuda will be used for GPU processing if it is available.
+If False, cuda won't be used, not even when it is available.

 ### Returns